EmbarkStudios/rust-gpu/README.md

 This is a very early stage project to make Rust a first-class language and ecosystem for building GPU code 🚀🚧

+Compiling a hello world triangle vulkan shader works, and a significant portion of [the core library](https://doc.rust-lang.org/core/index.html) also compiles.
+However, many things aren't implemented yet: for example, branching isn't supported yet!
+That means that while being technically usable, this project is far from being production-ready.

 ## Background

 Historically in games GPU programming has been done through writing either HLSL, or to a lesser extent GLSL.
 These are simple programming languages that have evolved along with rendering APIs over the years.
 However, as game engines have evolved, these languages have failed to provide mechanisms for dealing with large codebases, and have generally stayed behind the curve compared to other programming languages.